gulhe/mapTrouveTout/README.md

 This project is currently a draft (yet functionnal) version -- Current known flaws are :

--- -- Result-Panel is in full Screen (it might seem like a feature but it is not, it is definitly a bug.
-I know ... that makes me sad too)

 -- -- It is ugly ...
 I am not an artist (not in a way that society understands anyway) so this looks bad.
 If you are not happy with this, i'll gladly accept pull-requests regarding my css and my pictures.

 -- -- I have not yet implemented bug report system, I'd like too but I'll have you know that it, currently, is 6:00 pm on a sunny friday ...
 Burgers are getting cold and beers are getting warm ...
 I'm sure you understand me.

 -- -- I have not yet implemented anti "static panoramas" system.
-See last line for an explanation.

 -- -- It cruelly lacks documentation ...
 I'll do it soon ...